inevolin/CryptoPredicted/README.md

 (... doing python work ... )
 deactivate # exit the virtual environment ; whenever no longer needed
 ```
+Note: for all our modules we solely use Python 3.5.2 -- since we don't use any other version, we've changed added the alias "python" to execute "python3".
+So by using "python" command you are actually executing the version 3.5.2.

 ### starter.py
 This script is used for starting long-term jobs on server B (Kafka, consumers and producers).